 The process of appealing an award is known as a professional judgment review.

-To be successful with an appeal, families need to demonstrate there’s been a significant change in their financial circumstances since they submitted their application, says Dan Blednick, director of college guidance at TEAK Fellowship, a nonprofit organization that serves students from low-income families in New York City.
+To be successful with an appeal, families need to demonstrate there’s been a significant change in their financial circumstances since they submitted their application, says Dan Blednick, senior director of college guidance at TEAK Fellowship, a nonprofit organization that serves students from low-income families in New York City.

 “I would recommend trying to connect with a specific person in the college’s financial aid office who is assigned to your case,” says Blednick, who advises providing documents that reflect a need for additional funding.